mahsailes/mahsailes/README.md

 I'm currently particpating in the [BreakThroughTech](https://www.breakthroughtech.org/) program at the UCLA site in which I was selected as one of **250/3000+** applicants to particpate in a 12-month long program including Machine Learning coursework!

 I am very interested in exploring the intersection of human behavior and technology, particularly within the entertainment industry.
-I want to focus on enhancing the human experience by analyzing data to understand what qualities make something appealing.
+I want to focus on enhancing the human experience by analyzing data to understand what qualities of media make it more appealing to a user.
 I aim to work on projects where I can analyze and identify patterns to help develop more personalized technologies for everyone!

 ## 🎯 Projects
 **[DirecTV]: [Next-Gen TV Show Recommendation](https://github.com/DirecTV-Team1A-NextGen-Rec/directv_tvrec.git) (Break Through Tech AI Program)**